Why am I feeling lonely in a relationship ?

 A minimalist illustration of a man and a woman sitting back-to-back on a gray sofa, both looking at their phones with empty thought bubbles above them, separated by a faint vertical line symbolizing an emotional barrier.

-But then, for some of us, the “voilà” moment never comes.
-Or worse, it comes, lingers for a while, and then evaporates, leaving us sitting on a sofa next to a person we love—or at least a person we live with—feeling, well, lonely.
-How is this possible?
-What went wrong?
+But to view relationships as a total protection against loneliness is misleading.
+Even if the story tells us that if we find “The One,” loneliness will disappear forever, for some of us the “voilà” moment never comes.
+Or worse, it comes, lingers for a while, and then evaporates.
+We are left sitting on a sofa next to a person we love—or at least a person we live with—feeling, well, lonely.

 If this is where you are right now, let me start by saying two things.
 First, what you are feeling is very common, even if nobody at the dinner party is talking about it.
 Second, there is nothing broken about you.
 Loneliness is not a sign that you, or even your relationship, are a failure; it’s a signal from a part of you trying to tell you something important.